Bob Jones University

 Greenville, South Carolina

 Bob Jones University exists to grow Christlike character that is scripturally disciplined, others-serving, God-loving, Christ-proclaiming and focused above.
+Free tuition for S.C. residents whose household income is >$100,000 annually.

 Website